BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### EXT.
 PACIFIC COAST HIGHWAY - DAY

 Ren spots Summer's car, filled with lively robotic pets, and tries to wave her down in desperation.

+Suddenly, the car jerks around another bend, and the door slams shut, trapping Ren inside.
+He pounds on the windows, looking for any way out.

+As he's panicking, he spots Summer in another car, looking blissfully carefree.
+Her car is a world of contrast, filled with robotic pets singing, dancing, and playing.
+The mood in her vehicle is light and humorous, with animals wearing sunglasses and hats, making it look like a party on wheels.

+Ren's face presses against the glass, eyes wide with desperation.
+In slow motion, he mouths "Help... help..." to Summer.
+His expression is exaggerated, comically desperate.

+Summer, oblivious, is engrossed in the antics of her robotic pets.
+She drives past, leaving Ren in his state of comedic distress.

+REN:
+"No!
+Come back!"

 REN:
 "Help!
 Over here!"